-- only a few sections of comb per hive were reworked this way
+- only a sections of comb per hive were reworked this way

 - small cell comb continued to be perfectly drawn elsewhere in the hive

 This parallels my earlier experience with beeswax based small cell foundation.
-Except then, all comb drawing activity would switch and focus on reworking whole combs of previously drawn comb to larger cell sizes.
-And some hives would make a big mess of the job.
+Except, when the bees decided to build drone comb, they would rework whole frames of previously drawn small cell comb.
+That often left a big mess for the beekeeper.

-If the bees are satisfied with just the small amount of raised drone comb on the PF-100s, no additional drone frames would be needed.
-That would simplify comb management.
-And allow for greater flexibility, an important factor in frame based beekeeping.
+If the bees are satisfied with just the small amount of drone comb on the PF-100s, It’s not a problem.

 One hive went queenless.
 No drone laying, etc. She just disappeared.